ro-fdm/fcm_challenge/README.md

 ```
 SEGMENT: Flight SVQ 2023-03-02 23:40 -> BCN 2023-03-03 02:10
 ```
-Because with the current code will raise an error.
+With the current code will raise an error.

-3. When I calculate the destination, I am assuming that the travel have only one connection.
-If we have more than one connection the destination would not be show rightly.
+3. When calculating the destination, I assume the trip has only one connection.
+If there is more than one, the destination won't display correctly.
+I can add a loop for several connections, but since these are business travels don't look likely.

 ## Test
 I have wrote several files for testing: